JESSICA DIXON: CENTRE MANAGER & TRAUMA INFORMED PRACTIONER

 Jess set out on a mission after the COVID lockdown to ensure Conquest Centre became the first Trauma Informed Organisation, in a non-school setting.
 Jess recently completed her Trauma Informed & Mental Health Practitioner training.

-Jess is most likely to be found in the office, with a phone glued to her ear and a small orange dog under her desk.
+Jess is most likely to be found in the office, with a phone glued to her ear.

-Chantal is an RDAGI instructor qualified in the Horse Boy Method, has trained to back ride at canter and is our back-riding co-ordinator.
-Specialising in working with children with Autistic Spectrum Disorder, Chantal and therapy horse Dylan work together to help children get the most of their sessions.
+Chantal is an RDAGI instructor qualified in Horse Boy Method and Movement Method, and is our back riding specialist.
 Chantal’s one-to-one sessions are child-led, involve the whole family and take place outside as much as possible.
 A firm believer in movement in learning, sensory work and the value of simply being with the horse, Chantal’s sessions are usually less about learning to ride and more about being together.